 Kids should have a wide variety of free-time activities, like spending time with friends and playing sports, which can help develop a healthy body and mind.

-- Turn off all screens during meals.
+- Turn off devices during meals.

 - Check the TV listings and program reviews.
-Look for programs your family can watch together (like developmentally appropriate and nonviolent programs that reinforce your family's values).
+Look for programs your family can watch together (like developmentally appropriate and nonviolent programs that reflect your family's values).
 Choose shows that foster interest and learning in hobbies and education (reading, science, etc.).

 Talking Is Important